svssathvik7/docs/docs/developers/api/QuickStart.md

 ## Order redemption

-Poll the order details at regular intervals to check if the filler has initiated the swap.
+Poll the order details at regular intervals to check if the solver has initiated the swap.
 If you see a transaction hash in `order.destination_swap.initiate_tx_hash`, it means the filler has initiated the order, and you can proceed to redeem the order.

 For Bitcoin, you need to manually redeem the funds by creating a transaction and setting the witness to the secret, which will unlock the funds.